 Acknowledgements

-We thank Dennis Tomalá, Vanessa Messmer, Björn Björnsson, Albert Imsland, Tomas Árnasson, Yiping Luo, Takeshi Tomiyama and Myron Peck for generously providing data, Magnus Huss and Ken Haste Andersen for providing useful comments on earlier versions of the manuscript and Matthew Low for an introduction to Bayesian inference.
+We thank Hiroki Yamanaka, Dennis Tomalá, Vanessa Messmer, Björn Björnsson, Albert Imsland, Tomas Árnasson, Yiping Luo, Takeshi Tomiyama and Myron Peck for generously providing data, Magnus Huss and Ken Haste Andersen for providing useful comments on earlier versions of the manuscript and Matthew Low for an introduction to Bayesian inference.
 This study was supported by grants from the Swedish Research Council FORMAS (no. 217‐2013‐1315) and the Swedish Research Council (no. 2015‐03752) (both to AG).